 The Jordan Brewers, a men’s amateur baseball team, attracts a loyal following at home games in one of Minnesota’s finest amateur baseball parks, “the Mini-Met”.
 The City also supports several recreational programs and community education activities through a cooperative effort with the school district.

 The City of Jordan is strategically situated at the “Hub of Scott County”.
 Major transportation corridors serve both Jordan’s business and residential community.
 The largest, U.S. Highway 169, is the primary link between the Minneapolis/St. Paul metro area and southwestern Minnesota, Iowa and the Dakotas.
 The daily traffic counts on Highway 169 are estimated at 26,500 vehicles per day during weekdays.
 Traffic counts are expected to increase to over 37,000 daily by 2025.

 Jordan is easily accessible with two railroad lines and quick routes to metro airports.
 One railroad line runs through the City and a major Chicago-Northwestern rail line travels along Highway 169, making rail service available to Jordan’s commercial/industrial areas.
 Jordan is also 17 miles from Flying Cloud Airport and 20 miles from the Minneapolis/St. Paul International Airport.

 With only two stoplights in town, it takes a few minutes to travel within the City or to access Highways 169, 282, and 21.
 Access to Highway 169 will only improve when the City of Jordan completes an interchange project with the Minnesota Department of Transportation.
 When completed, this design will remove the traffic lights at the intersection of Highways 169 & 282 in Jordan as part of a plan to eventually remove all traffic lights between Interstate 494 and the City of Mankato.

-Xcel Energy, Center Point Energy, Minnesota Valley Electric Cooperative, Frontier Communications and Comcast provide utilities.
+Xcel Energy, Center Point Energy, Minnesota Valley Electric Cooperative, Frontier Communications, NetWave Broadband and Comcast/Xfinity provide utilities.
 Frontier provides full business phone services and capacity throughout the south metro area and even operates a digital switching in Jordan.
 Comcast is a supplier of high-speed internet, phone and television services.
 Netwave Broadband also supplies highspeed wireless internet to our residents and businesses.